LuLi0077/DL/Translation_Chatbot/README.md

 # Translation_Chatbot

 Train a sequence to sequence model on a dataset of English and French sentences that can translate new sentences from English to French.

+A primer - `sequence_to_sequence/sequence_to_sequence.ipynb`: build a model that takes in a sequence of letters, and outputs a sorted version of that sequence.

+* Dataset
+* Preprocess
+* Model
+* Train
+* Prediction